365 Best Sights in Vietnam

 Su Muon Pagoda

-This colorful temple, built in 1932, sits on top of a hill 4 km (2½ miles) east of Duong Dong Town.
+Dating back to 1932, this small, colorful pagoda sits on top of a hill 4 km (2½ miles) east of Duong Dong Town.
 Access is via 40 stone steps, and it's more of a working temple than tourist destination.

 For the best panoramic views of the city and the coastline beyond, forget the expensive skybars and instead take a ride on the Sun Wheel in city-central Asia Park.
-Scaling 110 meters (it's the 10th biggest in the world) and designed by famous U.S. architect Bill Bensley, the Sun Wheel is a great way to view the geography of Vietnam's fastest-growing city.
+Scaling 115 meters (377 feet, it's the 10th biggest in the world) and designed by the studio of famous U.S. architect Bill Bensley, the Sun Wheel is a great way to view the geography of Vietnam's fastest-growing city.
 Beside the all-time favorite Ferris wheel, there are other entertainment spots worth trying.

 If you are in Danang on either a Friday or Saturday night, time your ride to coincide with the fire-breathing display at the Dragon Bridge at 9 pm.